-Killing of the innocent people undoubtedly is a crime against humanity.
+The killing of innocent people undoubtedly is a crime against humanity.
 The global political consciousness is obsessed with terms like “terrorism”, “Islamophobia” and “extremism”, not knowing its reality and how and why it is happening across the globe.
-The 21st century global humanity is conscientious how some political propagandists besiege the people with false flags and imagery to incite hatred, violence and human destruction in societies having systematic liberal democracies.
+The 21st-century global humanity is conscientious of how some political propagandists besiege the people with false flags and imagery to incite hatred, violence and human destruction in societies having systematic liberal democracies.
 Often leaders make or break the abstract imagery of the merchants of catastrophic evils with racial overtones as if color and ethnicity are supreme than the equality of human norms.
 The NZ suspect killer Brenton Tarrant was greeted at the AlNoor Mosque entrance – “Brother Assalamo-Alaikum” Brother welcome in Peace, but he gunned down the very person who welcomed him at the mosque.
-BrentonTarrant played a live portrayal of his insanity on social media for more than 30 minutes to entertain millions of sickening minds with cruel revenge and savagery on the innocent 50 Muslim worshippers at Christchurch two mosques.
-The men of God had no idea what was in-waiting for the ultimate insanity to be performed.
+BrentonTarrant played a live portrayal of his insanity on social media for more than 30 minutes to entertain millions of sickening minds with cruel revenge and savagery on the innocent 50 Muslim worshippers at Christchurch’s two mosques.
+The men of God had no idea what was in waiting for the ultimate insanity to be performed.
 There are 50 or so critically injured under treatment.
 It represented hatred and inhumanity in its worst form and action.
-Not surprisingly, his ‘manifesto’ corresponds to the prevalent policies and practices of the Far Right White Supremists in the Western societies as it does to the stance of President Trump.
-The attacker believed that Muslim refugees were there to take over the European culture and civilization.
+Not surprisingly, his ‘manifesto’ corresponds to the prevalent policies and practices of the Far Right White supremacists in Western societies as it does to the stance of President Trump.
+The attacker believed that Muslim refugees were there to take over European culture and civilization.
 Islamophobia is not an abstract phenomenon but a highly organized socio-political pursuit in many Western cultures aimed at dehumanizing the Muslim population with fear and hatred across the board.
 Thomas Paine (The Rights of Man) said it wisely: “man is not the enemy of man but through the medium of false system of government….the wisdom of nation should apply itself to reform the system.”

 We, the People and We the Humanity

-As informed rational global citizens, out of this unexcitable shadow of darkness we look for the unity of human consciousness in situations of abnormal crisis and bloodshed.
-An ideal specimen of humanity and compassion was extended by the New Zealand Prime Minister Jacinda Ardern who took immediate action to protect the beleaguered Muslim community with sympathy, understanding and protective measures.
-It was convergence of all humanity on shared moral and religious sentiments that we are One Humanity before God and that benevolence and freedom of worship unites us in bonds common across the universal landscape.
-Contrary to the attacker’s imagination and plan, the people of New Zealand, Australia, UK, Canada, USA, Turkey, Pakistan, Russia and Scandinavian countries and other parts of human civilizations poured in condolences and resolve that the mosque’s killings were act of terrorism and unjustifiable and unwarranted in the civilized world.
+As informed rational global citizens, out of this unexcitable shadow of darkness, we look for the unity of human consciousness in situations of abnormal crisis and bloodshed.
+An ideal specimen of humanity and compassion was extended by New Zealand Prime Minister Jacinda Ardern who took immediate action to protect the beleaguered Muslim community with sympathy, understanding and protective measures.
+It was a convergence of all humanity on shared moral and religious sentiments that we are One Humanity before God and that benevolence and freedom of worship unite us in bonds common across the universal landscape.
+Contrary to the attacker’s imagination and plan, the people of New Zealand, Australia, UK, Canada, USA, Turkey, Pakistan, Russia and Scandinavian countries and other parts of human civilizations poured in condolences and resolve that the mosque killings were an act of terrorism and unjustifiable and unwarranted in the civilized world.
 The global reaction appeared rational in a spirit of universal compassion and understanding.